Blizzard57/bulk-rename-app/README.md

-# MERN Stack App

-Application based on MERN Stack

-## Format
+# Bulk Rename Application

+Application replicating mass rename functionality available in a E-Commerce application with endpoints for both buyers and sellers.
+The application is written on MERN Stack

-Components :
+## Components

 - Frontend : The client side, React Application
 - Backend  : The server side, MongoDB and Express App

 ## MERN

-MERN Stack is a Web App made using backend sevices of Express ( USing CRUD ), using MongoDB as a database and React as a Frontend.
+MERN Stack is a Web App made using backend sevices of Express ( Using CRUD ), using MongoDB as a database and React as a Frontend.